cman81/pokemon-pack-maker/KANBAN.md

 - automatically load decks if they have already been chosen
 - for evolved pokemon, hide the lower levels, i.e.: basic. clicking the top card will reveal all cards in the stack
 - add a new expansion/set of cards to collect!
+- show letters in CAPS instead of lower-case
+- create a tying minigame for Samantha